PraveenSubramani88/DATA_SCIENCE_PROJECTS/Opencv_Smile_Capture/README.md

-Got it!
-Here's the plain text version of the README content without markdown formatting:

----

 OpenCV Smile Detection

 A simple Jupyter notebook that uses OpenCV to detect smiles in real-time via webcam.
 When a smile is detected, it automatically captures and saves a photo.